 3. Interior build-out

-Here are some things to consider: Will you enclose a bedroom or bathroom?
+Here are some things to consider in your Yurt cost: Will you enclose a bedroom or bathroom?
 Will you be running a traditional AC wiring schematic, or installing a DC power alternative energy system?
 Do you need a large space for a water heater on the floor, or will you get a wall mounted on demand water heater?
 What finished flooring will you use, or will you just paint over the subfloor?
 Think on each room, and imagine where the lighting would be, and what options are the most important to you.

 Below, you will find a side by side comparison of two vastly different yurts………